 Please start your own thread in the General Maintenance & Troubleshooting forum.
 Feel free to post your own resolution to misfire problems though.

 Once or twice a week an individual posts about having a misfire issue.
 This is a very common problem and there are alot of threads addressing this very problem.
 So here are the possible issues (read this first,then post about an issue if you have no resolution after trying said solutions):

 1. Wrong, worn or incorrectly gapped spark plugs.
 Generally NGK work best gapped between .028"-.030".

-2. Clogged injectors/dirty fuel filter.
+2. Clogged/dirty/bad injectors or fuel filter.
 Try changing the fuel filter.
 On the 04+ WRX's/STI's double check the fuel pump"sock" in the tank.
-The maintenance schedule is every 30K miles.
-Have the injectors cleaned or at least run several bottles of a good injector cleaner through the engine.
+The maintenance schedule for the filter is every 30K miles.
+Have the injectors professional cleaned or at least run several bottles of a good injector cleaner through the gas tank.
 Also make sure you are using the correct octane gas!
 Either 91 or 93 unless you are specifically tuned for another octane!!
 (IE: race gas or E85) You can swap injectors from another cylinder and see if the misfire follows.
 If so this would indicate an injector issue if it does move..

 5. Vacuum leaks or preturbo leak.
 Check where the FPR hose connects (generally you could get a P0457 or P0171 with this as well).
 Check the turbo inlet pipe where it connects to the turbo.
 This pipe is famous for ripping and causing a huge preturbo leak (P0171 as well).

 6.Poor grounds/grounding.
 Clean the battery ground cable and ones that run to the intake manifold.
 Make sure all are connected.
 These are sensor grounds and must be kept clean.

 7. Cam timing.
 Check cam timing per the service manual.
-Clean cam sensor face.
+Clean the cam sensor and crank sensor face.

 8. Excessive PCV blow by.
 PVC gases will effectively lower the octane content of gasoline/petrol and can cause misfires along with knock.
 Get a catch can or air/oil separator.